estrategiahq/quasar/docs/src/pages/quasar-cli/developing-browser-extensions/types-of-bex.md

 }

 /**
- * Reset the iFrame to it's default height e.g The height of the top bar.
+ * Reset the iFrame to its default height e.g The height of the top bar.
  */
 const resetIFrameHeight = () => {
   setIFrameHeight(defaultFrameHeight)